 When the virus wakes up, it causes itching and tingling feelings in your skin that can last up to 5 days.
 This happens before a blister-like rash appears on your body or face, often in a strip on one side of your body.
 You also may have a fever, an upset stomach, headaches, and chills.

-The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50.
+The rashes tend to go away within a month, but shingles can lead to long-term nerve damage and pain, especially in people over 50 or are immunocompromised.

 About 1 in 3 people in the US will get shingles in their lifetime, or about 1 million people a year.
 It can happen at any age, but you’re more likely to have it as you get older.
 That’s why doctors recommend a shingles vaccine for all persons aged 50 years and older and those 19 years and older with weakened immune systems.

 What vaccines can help prevent shingles?